 This chapter from our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996) reveals the Vatican’s role in the decline of U.S. political will to deal with overpopulation.
-The book is available at Kindle here, and is available to read for free here.
+The book is available at Kindle here and to read for free here.

 Chapter 5: What Happened to the Momentum?